DanmarksAdresser/dawa-autocomplete2/README.md

 });
 ```

-### Anvendelse via NPM
+### Usage via NPM
-DAWA Autocomplete2 is published in the NPM registry:
+DAWA Autocomplete2 is published in the NPM registry.
+Note that in order to use NPM modules directly for web pages,
+you need to use a tool like [Webpack](https://webpack.github.io/).
 ```bash
 npm install dawa-autocomplete2
 ```

 Polyfills and CSS styling is handled in the same way as above.
 The component is imported
 and initialized like this:
 ```javascript
 var dawaAutocomplete2 = require('dawa-autocomplete2');